-For sure, Baga Beach in north Goa may be touristy and busy but for those who like action, it’s one of the most happening beaches on the coast.
-You'll find everything from water sports to fine dining restaurants there, along with a pulsating nightlife.
+For sure, Goa's Baga Beach may be commercialized and really developed but for those who like action, it’s one of the most happening beaches on the coast.
+You'll find everything from water sports to fine dining restaurants there, along with bars and clubs.

 Baga Beach starts right where Calangute ends, although it's hard to pinpoint exactly where.